 “Why didn’t you get full marks on the test?”
 “Why do you always come home so late?”
 “Why no discount on the chicken today?”
 These sentences are often the music to the average Asian kid’s ears, the average Asian kid who lives with Asian parents.

 Truth be told, a lot of things Asian parents often say are weighed with negative undertones.
 It’s downright demoralising to chide a kid when they tried their best on a B-graded test, isn’t it?
 What’s wrong with buying a kilo of chicken when it’s not on sale?
 Nothing.
 At the same time, what Asian parents say can be rather humourous.

-I giggle at many of the pessimistic things my mum verbally spews out (in Cantonese) about my meals.
+When I lived at home, I giggled at many of the pessimistic things my mum verbally spewed out (in Cantonese) about meals.
 Like many other Asian parents who want their children to be well-fed, she makes eating at home almost a chore and a rushed experience through such phrases: